numencode/wn-backup-plugin/README.md

 $schedule->command('media:backup cloudName --folder=media')->dailyAt('03:00');
 ```

+---

+<a name="mediapull"></a>
 ### Media:pull

-The command connects to a remote server via SSH and runs `php artisan media:backup cloudName` so that all the media
+The command connects to a remote server with SSH and executes `php artisan media:backup cloudName` in order to upload
-files are uploaded onto the cloud storage.
-After that it downloads all the media files from the cloud storage to the
+all the media files to the cloud storage first.
+After that it downloads all the media files from the cloud storage
-local file storage.
+to the local file storage.
 The media files are synchronized between both environments and also the cloud storage.

 The command is intended to be executed on a local/dev environment in order to update the local media storage with the
 media files from the production/staging environment.